Serdang Raya Selatan MRT station

-The Serdang Raya Selatan MRT station (Working name: Serdang Raya South) is a mass rapid transit (MRT) station that will serve the suburbs of Taman Serdang Raya and Taman Serdang Perdana in Selangor, Malaysia.
-It is one of the stations being built as part of the Klang Valley Mass Rapid Transit (KVMRT) project on the Putrajaya line.
+The Serdang Raya Selatan MRT station is a mass rapid transit (MRT) station serving the suburbs of Taman Serdang Raya and Taman Serdang Perdana in Seri Kembangan, Selangor, Malaysia.
+It is one of the stations that was built as part of the Klang Valley Mass Rapid Transit (KVMRT) project on the MRT Putrajaya Line.

 Location

-The station is being built near the site of Vision Home Expo near along North–South Expressway Southern Route.
-The station is accessible from Seri Kembangan new village via walking distance, through a rainbow bridge at the Kuyoh River Park.
+The station was built near the site of Vision Home Expo, along the North–South Expressway Southern Route.
+The station is within walking distance of Seri Kembangan New Village, via a bridge over the Kuyoh River.